-ACCA P6 Exam Tips June 2016 Session are given below by famous tuition providers
+ACCA P6 Exam Tips June 2018 Session is given below by famous tuition providers

 - Expect not to finish every question.
 When you run out of time for that question, stop and move on to the next.
 Not finishing a question is not something to feel bad about, it’s just part of your technique for passing the exam.
 However, you should attempt all parts of every question.